DevSam7t3/yureka/readme.md

-# create-axiom
+# create-yureka

 ## Description

-This is a project template for [Axiom](https://github.com/templify-2).
+This is a project template for [yureka](https://github.com/templify-2).
 It provides a starting point for creating new projects using Templify.

 ## Features